 Numerology in China

-Numerology has always been an important consideration to the Chinese.
+Numerology has always been an important consideration to Chinese people.
 When a Chinese buys a house or a car he makes sure its number is auspicious, because an auspicious number is believed to bring good fortune and an inauspicious number ill luck.

 Some numbers are more significant than others and some combine harmoniously with others while causing disharmony when used with some other numbers.
 Odd numbers (1, 3, 5, 7, 9) are yang while even (2, 4, 6, 8) yin.
 When a yin number is combined with a yang number it forms a balanced number pair.

 The Chinese also never choose the second day of the month calendar to organize funeral.
 Indeed, they consider that the burial is a very sad event and that it should not thus arrive twice in a brief interval of time.
 If a sad event takes place the second day of the month it means that it will reproduce a second time during the day.

 The number 3 is significant since there are three important stages in a man’s life (his birth, his marriage and his death).
 But the sound of a number is also important.
 For example, the number 4 is inauspicious because it sounds like “si” (die), while 8, which sound like “fa” (luck), and 9, which sound like “jiu” (longevity), are lucky.